 Veteran Land Broker Dick Ludington joined Fay Ranches in 2014, bringing over 37 years of experience in timberland, conservation, and recreational land transaction knowledge for public and private agencies to our team.
-His understanding in timberland investment has involved the buying and selling of millions of acres from California to Panama.
-The largest purchase and sale was 296,000 acres in New York, Vermont and New Hampshire.
-Dick’s current focus is on the Southeast, Northeast, Appalachia and Upper Midwest.
+His understanding of timberland investment has involved the buying and selling of millions of acres from California to Panama.
+The largest purchase and sale was 296,000 acres in New York, Vermont, and New Hampshire.
+Dick’s current focus is on the Southeast, Northeast, Appalachia, and Upper Midwest.
 We recently sat down with Mr. Ludington and discussed his current take and future outlook of the timber market.

 HOW STRONG IS THE TIMBERLAND INVESTMENT INDUSTRY, AND WHAT FORCES (MARKET OR NATURAL) MOST IMPACT IT?